-We met Chris at the beginning of 11th grade.
+We met Chris at the end of 10th grade.
 His goal was to attend a top university, and become a lawyer and politician.
 We worked with Chris over 2 years through our Comprehensive College Admissions process.

 Chris’ application positioning:

 - Chris was focused on prestige and rankings wanting to earn admission to the most selective universities

 - Extremely smart and well read, Chris could be perceived as arrogant by teachers and fellow classmates

 - In comparison to his peers applying to the most selective universities, Chris struggled on exams and had a relatively low GPA and ACT score.
 He also had relatively low SAT Subject Test scores in his areas of interest.

 - The overall counseling process started with two questionnaires that we had Chris and his parents complete.